stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 - The _priorities_ is a list of percentile values that specify the required number of queues in the family and their relative priorities.

-- A `Percentile` is a custom numeric type for a percentile represented as a `0..1` floating-point value.
+- A `Percentile` is a custom type for a `0..1` floating-point number.

 The `build` method populates the descriptor for the logical device: